Individual Voluntary Arrangements (IVAs)

 Why an IVA May Help – and Why it May Not

 This method is certainly the action to take if you are juggling several balls of debt at once – and it is a great way to consolidate anything you owe into one easy payment each month.
 There are some IVA pros and cons to consider before entering into one of these plans.
 It is inarguably a safer option to approach an insolvency practitioner than to dive straight into quick-fix loans which may carry detrimental effects further down the line.
 It is also a great learning experience – and, with a friendly debt support advisor at your side, it is often one of the most recommended routes to take if it is your first time experiencing debt.
 If an interim order is applied for during the process, it may even prevent you from facing further action taken by creditors – and it may even slow down or cease debt collection activity.
 There is no strict guarantee, however, that this will be the case.

 IVAs must be adhered to at all times or you may face further penalties – and it is a debt relief option that may apply only if it is taken up within a reasonable delay.
 If debt collection activity is too far gone, for example, you may not be able to qualify for direct relief which could prevent you from falling into bankruptcy.
 If you are unable to make monthly payments – even those deemed lower than that which you are expected to pay to creditors directly – this type of arrangement may not be convenient for you.
 However, it is always worth bearing in mind if you are struggling to balance the books, and if you are looking for a short term fix.
-Never worry – debt solutions and advice are always on hand if you find that you are unable to clear debt expected of you up front and on time – but if you apply for an IVA, you must agree to clear the monthly repayments – at the very least – by the dates agreed between you and your insolvency practitioner.
+Never worry – debt solutions are always on hand if you find that you are unable to clear debt expected of you up front and on time – but if you apply for an IVA, you must agree to clear the monthly repayments – at the very least – by the dates agreed between you and your insolvency practitioner.

 Can IVA Arrangements Affect My Credit Rating?